jimbet/vmware_uefi/README.md

 System Information:
 ![System Information](https://raw.githubusercontent.com/jimbet/vmware_uefi/refs/heads/main/sys-info-grab.png)

-The three pieces of information above are mostly looked up by malware or some darn Windows app.
+The four pieces of information above are mostly looked up by malware or some darn Windows app.
-By changing all three information above, you will fool the malware/app into thinking that the guest OS is running on physical hardware, not virtual hardware.
+By changing all four information above, you will fool the malware/app into thinking that the guest OS is running on physical hardware, not virtual hardware.
-At the moment, only three pieces of information above can be modified.
+At the moment, only four pieces of information above can be modified.
 For deep analysis tools such as [ScoopyNG](https://www.trapkit.de/tools/scoopyng/), this tool will detect that the guest OSes were running under VMware, as the detection tools would query _get version_ and _get memory size_.

 ![WMIC Command v1-UGLY](https://raw.githubusercontent.com/jimbet/vmware_uefi/refs/heads/main/wmic-1.jpg)